 Assembling of the flange insulation gasket kit components

-Polyethylene insulating sleeve and the mounting stud are the main components of the insulating gasket kit.
+The polyethylene insulating sleeve and the mounting stud are the main components of the insulating gasket kit.
 Contrary to the conventional nut and bolt system of flanged joints, the insulation kit uses a stud with a washer and nut on each end of the flange joint.
 The insulating sleeve is then inserted into the bolt holes using one insulator on each side of the flange.
 So, Two insulators per bolt hole are inserted into the flange.
 Then the mounting stud is inserted into the insulating sleeves until threads on each end of the stud are visible outside of the flange.
 A flat steel washer is slid onto the stud at each end, and a nut is threaded onto each end of the stud and tightened.

 As a nut is tightened on each end of the stud, the flange insulation kit becomes much stronger than the typical nut-and-bolt type connection.
-In the traditional manner nut-bolt tightening, all of the clamping force is applied to the single set of threads on the bolt while in case of a double-ended stud such as in a flange insulation kit, the clamping force is divided equally between the threads on each end of the stud as well as inside both nuts.
+In the traditional manner of nut-bolt tightening, all of the clamping force is applied to the single set of threads on the bolt while in the case of a double-ended stud such as in a flange insulation kit, the clamping force is divided equally between the threads on each end of the stud as well as inside both nuts.
 The stud is protected and insulated from any electric charge and corrosion.
 This creates a flanged connection that will not corrode or fail due to a chemical reaction between two dissimilar metals.

 Types of Flange Insulating Gaskets

-Four major types of gasket isolation kits are available in the market those are designated as F, E, D, & O. Each type of flange kit fits flanges with a specific type of flange faces (RF, FF, RTJ).
+Four major types of gasket isolation kits are available in the market those are designated as F, E, D, & O. Each type of flange kit fits flanges with a specific type of flange face (RF, FF, RTJ).